dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + For locus abbreviations, the sequence record label is split by spaces, stripped of punctuation, and converted to uppercase.
 Each resulting component is checked to see if it is identical to an included locus abbreviation.
 If so, a match is found.

 + For locus labels, the sequence record label is converted to uppercase (punctuation is left intact).
 The line is then checked to see if contains an included locus label.
 If so, a match is found.

++ If a locus abbreviation *or* a locus label is matched to the contents of a sequence record, the record will pass the filtering step.

 **Example of locus abbreviation search:**